Do You Know God’s Hidden Intention in the Parable of the Workers in the Vineyard?

-One evening, as I sat at my desk after praying to God, I read the parable told byin Matthew 20:1-16, where the kingdom of heaven is likened to a landowner hiring workers for his vineyard, and it didn’t matter whether they went first thing in the morning or if it was in the noon or the afternoon that they went into the vineyard, their wages were all the same.
-When the workers who came first learned of this, they grumbled against the landowner, but the landowner replied by saying: “Is it not lawful for me to do what I will with my own?
+One evening, as I sat at my desk after I prayed to God, I read the parable told by Jesus in Matthew 20:1–16, where the kingdom of heaven is likened to a landowner hiring workers for his vineyard, and giving them the same wages regardless of whether they went into the vineyard first thing in the morning, in the afternoon, or in the evening.
+When the workers who came first learned of this, they complained to the landowner, but the landowner replied by saying, “Is it not lawful for me to do what I will with my own?
 Is your eye evil, because I am good?
-So the last shall be first, and the first last: for many be called, but few chosen” (Mat 20:15-16).
-After reading these several lines of scripture from I knitted my brows and could not help but think: “It is reasonable to say that those who practice their faith in God for a long time, who forsake more and expend themselves more for the Lord and who toil and work for more years ought to be rewarded with more than those who come later, but in Scripture it says that the wages are the same for those who come early and those who come late, isn’t this God intentionally showing favoritism for those who come later?”
-I felt that I really didn’t understand these words, I didn’t understand what the Lord’s intention was in saying these words.
+So the last shall be first, and the first last: for many be called, but few chosen” (Matthew 20:15–16).
+After reading these lines of scripture from the Bible, I knitted my brows and couldn’t help but think: “It is reasonable to say that those who practice their faith in God for a long time, who forsake and expend more for the Lord, and who toil and work for more years ought to be rewarded with more than those who come later, but in Scripture it says that the wages are the same for those who come early and those who come late.
+Isn’t this God intentionally showing favoritism for those who come later?”
+I found these words very confusing.
+I didn’t understand what the Lord’s intention was in saying these words.

 “These two passages clearly explain the standards by which God measures man and God’s attitude toward man.
-God has a righteous and holy disposition, He is fair and impartial toward each and every person, God does not look at whether a person is of low or high status, or at their seniority, or how long they’ve believed in God, or how much suffering they have endured, rather, He looks at whether or not a person pursues the truth, whether or not a person loves God and has a heart that obeys God, whether or not they are able to consider and satisfy God’s will in all things, as well as whether they will be able to ultimately gain the truth through their faith in God.
-Among those of us who, regardless of whether we are priests and elders or ordinary believers, each and every one of us who thirsts for and seeks the truth, who is humble and obedient is able to receive God’s enlightenment, and is able to receive God’s blessing just like those who came later to the vineyard; anyone who believes in God for a long time but does not pursue the truth, and instead holds on to fallacies, living within their conceptions and imagination, conceited with and showing off their seniority, no matter how much suffering they endure and how much they expend themselves, no matter how qualified they are, in the end they will not obtain the truth, and they will all be eliminated.
-This is a fact that nobody can change, and this is what has been decided by God’s righteous disposition.”
+God has a righteous and holy disposition, and He is fair and impartial toward each and every person.
+He does not look at whether a person is of low or high status, or at their seniority, or how long they have believed, or how much suffering they have endured.
+Rather, He looks at whether a person pursues the truth, whether a person loves God and has a heart obedient to God, whether they are able to consider and satisfy God’s will in all things, and whether they ultimately gain the truth through their faith in God.
+Among those of us who believe in God, regardless of whether we are priests, elders, or ordinary believers, each and every one of us who thirsts for and seeks the truth, and who is humble and obedient, is able to receive God’s enlightenment, and is able to receive God’s blessings just like those who came later to the vineyard.
+Anyone who believes in God for a long time but does not pursue the truth, and instead clings to fallacies, lives within their notions and imaginings, and shows off their seniority and qualifications, no matter how much suffering they endure, how much they expend themselves, or how qualified they are, in the end they will not obtain the truth, and they will all be eliminated.
+This is an immutable fact, and is decided by God’s righteous disposition.”

-Thanks be to God for solving this riddle in my heart, may all glory be to God!
+Thanks be to God for resolving this puzzle in my mind.
+May all glory be to God!